Sorrop/scramblies_challenge/README.md

 Hit `(reset)` when you have completed changes to reload changed files and restart the system.

+Use the sass watcher plugin of leiningen to watch and automatically reload scss files located on `resources/public/sass` directory with `lein sass auto`

 ## Test

 Use `lein test` to run tests